Plagiarism & Collusion

 Collusion

-- You commit collusion if you allow someone else to write your papers.
+- You commit collusion if you allow someone else to write your papers, presenting the work as your own, in a deliberate effort to deceive your instructor.

-- You also commit collusion if you allow someone else to edit your papers.
+- You also commit collusion if you allow someone else to rewrite or compose entire sections of your papers.
 It is scholastically dishonest for students to employ tutors to correct, edit, or modify essays in any substantive way.
 The same reservations and restrictions apply, within reason, to any outside assistance you may receive from a parent, friend, roommate, or academic tutor.
 Any changes, deletions, rearrangements, additions, or corrections made in your essays should represent your own work.
-If you want assistance in a course beyond that which your instructor can offer in class or in office hours, you may use the DRW's Undergraduate Writing Center (UWC) in the FAC or remote locations or the Learning Skills Center (LSC) in Jester A332.
+If you want assistance in a course beyond that which your instructor can offer in class or in office hours, you may use the DRW's Undergraduate Writing Center (UWC) in the PCL or remote locations or the Sanger Learning Center in Jester.
 Tutors at these facilities are trained to comment on essays and to offer advice without editing or rewriting papers.

 Penalties